biosustain/potion/docs/permissions.rst

 They can either be evaluated directly or be applied to SQLAlchemy queries, and are therefore efficient with any number of object-based permissions.

+.. module:: contrib.principals.needs

-.. autoclass:: contrib.principals.needs.HybridNeed
+.. autoclass:: HybridNeed
     :members:

+.. module:: contrib.principals.permission

-.. autoclass:: contrib.principals.permission.HybridPermission
+.. autoclass:: HybridPermission
     :members: